Obtaining a RingCX access token without a RingEX Login

 Here is an example cURL command:

-curl -X GET https://engage.ringcentral.com/voice/api/v1/admin/accounts -H "Authorization: Bearer {accessToken}"
+curl -X GET https://ringcx.ringcentral.com/voice/api/v1/admin/accounts -H "Authorization: Bearer {accessToken}"